 The local radio announced thirteen missiles hit the town tonight.

 Before the war some of Underground compartments were a night bar basement premises.
 The owner had even installed a mighty electrical oven there.
 Today in the morning my mother-in-law in a group of other shelterers baked bread in that oven.
 Then I was sent to Carina and Orliana with their families' bread shares.

 At noon the electricity was cut off.
 It's cold in the house.
 It's cold in the Underground.
 Ahshaut began to cough.
 Sahtik's troubled.

 After the lunch Roozahna's aunt came to take her to her grandparents' place.

-From Underground I brought home our old heater in need of repair.
+From the Underground I brought home our old heater in need of repair.
 I fixed it but couldn't check up – no live mains around.

 It was my mother-in-law's turn to get her goat.
 Vegetable oil running to waste!
 Yet, not a sound from her pouted lips.

-It's ten past nine p.m.
+It's ten past nine pm.
+Starry night outdoors.

 Good night, by the way.